namit26073/DVS_Project/README.md

     - More morphological techniques
 - Detect different scales
     - This could be achieved by specifically looking at the left side of all segments, detecting any sharps or flats and their positions, and assign the corresponding notes the same.

+### Code:
+The code consists of multiple image processing techniques.
+The reasoning behind their use has been explained in Code_Explanation.md

 ---